johnmarquess/johnmarquess/README.md

 # Hi there, I'm John!  👋

 ## 🚀 About Me

 I'm a **Data Scientist** and **Epidemiologist** focused on applying analytics and statistical methods to real-world health problems.
-I work across the full lifecycle of population health intelligence—from data engineering and rigorous analysis through to decision-grade visualisation and reporting for health planning.
+I work across the full lifecycle of population health intelligence—from raw data wrangling to delivering evidence that supports planning and decision-making.

 I enjoy turning complex, messy health data into practical insights that support service design, equitable resource allocation, and better outcomes at population scale.

 🔭 **Currently working on:** Visualising Australian Government open data sources into interactive planning tools to support population health and service design